 Technology is becoming a bigger and more important part of our world with every passing day, with web engineers and developers playing increasingly significant roles as a result.
 As a developer, you might work on all kinds of web projects, some being relatively simple and others being more complex.

-Regardless of the type or scale of the project you're working on, it's a good idea to get into some good habits and follow web development best practices as much as possible to minimize mistakes, cut down on wasted time, and ensure that all of your work is delivered to a good standard.
+Regardless of the type or scale of the project you're working on, it's a good idea to get into some good habits and follow web development best practices as much as possible to minimize mistakes, cut down on wasted time, and ensure that all of your work is delivered to a good standard within the development process.

 1. Always Have a Plan and Purpose

-Developers tend to work much more efficiently when they have a plan in mind and a purpose to aim for.
+Developers tend to work much more efficiently when they have a plan in mind and a purpose to aim and optimize for.